 Initial treatments begin with a comprehensive evaluation of your current health.
 We will discuss your healthcare goals and a treatment plan, which may include acupuncture, herbs, and changes for your diet and lifestyle.
-The first meeting is 75-90 minutes, and subsequent treatments are usually 45-60 minutes.
+You have options for the length of each visit!

 You can download the initial paperwork here.
 Please bring it completed to your first visit.
 If you have lab results or are currently using supplements or medications, please bring those to the first appointment, as well.

 Wear loose, comfortable clothing, and be sure to eat something before your appointment, even if it’s a light snack.
 Healing takes energy, so feed your cells well!

 Does it hurt?
 No. Needles are tiny- comparable to the width of hair.
 A heavy or dull sensation indicates that the body’s healing power has been activated.
 I work with each individual to provide a comfortable but therapeutic treatment.